Overview

 First-in-human Phase 1 trial demonstrating dose-dependent weight loss, favorable safety profile, and significant HbA1c reductions across multiple dose levels.

-Evidence: moderate[3]Retatrutide reduces liver fat (NAFLD sub-study)
+Evidence: moderate[3]Retatrutide reduces liver fat (MASLD Phase 2a sub-study)

 Evidence: strong[4]Triple GLP-1/GIP/glucagon agonism pharmacological rationale